Poultry Q&A: NZ Lifestyle Block editor Nadene Hall answers your chicken and egg questions

 Answer: It’s possible this is a mix of behavioural issues and a lack of the correct (or not enough) protein in their diet.
 It may have started by accident when new pin feather emerged during a moult – if they get damaged and bleed, birds will peck and it’s possible this developed into a habit.
 Also, the young ones being picked on by the older ones can lead to feather loss and a taste of blood.
 Is separating the bullies an option?

 To remedy it, I would be letting them out early in the morning and encourage them to get as far away from each other as soon as possible.
 Confinement, especially with bright light coming in, can cause a sort-of ‘cabin fever’ and that is when the aggression will start.
 The anticipation of being let out can also lead to more activity pecking and dominating.

 Knowing what feed they are on and protein levels would help.
 A deficiency of essential amino acids, namely lysine and methionine, can lead to hyperactivity, feather pecking and a search for animal protein, eg blood.
-Poultry need at least 130g+ of feed each per day, ideally provided ad lib so they can eat what they need, when they need it.
+Poultry needs at least 130g+ of feed each per day, ideally provided ad lib so they can eat what they need when they need it.

 I would recommend adding some animal protein to their diet, like pet mince, a high protein dog roll like Possyum, or even blood meal from a garden shop in a separate trough or sprinkled over their normal feed.

 However, if it’s also learned behaviour, splitting up the dominant hens from the lower ranking ones while they regain the protein they need and grow their feathers would also help a lot.

 Question: What came first, the chicken or the egg?